AndrewTSKY/Bastion-Security/README.md

 The trained weights, dataset, tokenizer, and training/inference pipeline are withheld.
 Assembled, they lower the barrier to producing a model that generates malicious PowerShell.
 The diagnostic methodology and results below carry no such uplift, so everything that demonstrates the work is here and everything dual-use is not.
-This is consistent with the dual-use handling expected under [CVP / responsible-disclosure norms — edit to taste].
+As a security professional my primary obligation is ensuring that I do not provide any functional exploits that could be weaponized via my ML research.

 <!-- ARTIFACT: none.
 This section is prose only.
 To a security audience this reads as maturity — keep it. -->